svandragt/plex-janitor/readme.md

 # PLEX Janitor

-This script deletes watched episodes and films.
-It does not delete the last seen episode for a show.
+This script lists and optionally deletes watched episodes and films in Plex.

+* It keeps the last seen episode of a show, so you can continue where you left off.
+* Prevent your favourites from being deleted by putting series / films in a Keep collection.

 It requires python 3.9+ and [poetry](https://python-poetry.org/).

 Install: